alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

         "resourceGroupName": "[Optional] Resource group which holds DNS records (eg. RG_SHM_DNS_TEST)."
     },
     "vmImages": {
-        "subscriptionName": "Azure subscription where VM images should be built (can be the same as in the 'azure' block above).", "location": "Azure location where VM images should be built (can be the same as in the 'azure' block above).
-If you have already built images in this subscription for another Safe Haven deployment, use the same location as you specified previously.", "buildIpAddresses": "[Optional] One or more IP addresses which admins will be running the VM build scripts from (if not specified then Turing IP addresses will be used)."
+        "subscriptionName": "[Optional] Azure subscription where VM images will be built (if not specified then the value from the 'azure' block will be used).
+Multiple Safe Haven deployments can share a single set of VM images in a common subscription if desired - this is what is done in the Turing deployment.
+If you are hoping to use images that have already been built for another Safe Haven deployment, make sure you specify this parameter accordingly.", "location": "[Optional] Azure location where VM images should be built (if not specified then the value from the 'azure' block will be used).
+Multiple Safe Haven deployments can share a single set of VM images in a common subscription if desired - this is what is done in the Turing deployment.
+If you are hoping to use images that have already been built for another Safe Haven deployment, make sure you specify this parameter accordingly.", "buildIpAddresses": "[Optional] One or more IP addresses which admins will be running the VM build scripts from (if not specified then Turing IP addresses will be used)."
      },
     "overrides": "[Optional, Advanced] Do not use this unless you know what you're doing!
 If you want to override any of the default settings, you can do so by creating the same JSON structure that would be found in the final config file and nesting it under this entry.
 For example, to change the size of the data disk on the domain controller, you could use something like: 'shm: { dc: { disks: { data: { sizeGb: 50 } } } }'"